Bowling Basic Rules For Kids

 The purpose of bowling is to score points by knocking down pins with a bowling ball.

-A game of bowling consists of ten frames.
+A game of standard bowling consists of ten frames.

-During each frame, the bowler has two chances to knock down as many pins as possible.
+During each frame, the bowler has two chances to knock down as many pins as possible by rolling the ball down the lane.

-If a bowler knocks down all ten pins on their first attempt, they are awarded a strike.
+If a bowler knocks down all ten pins on their first try, they are awarded a strike, which is worth 10 points plus the number of pins knocked down on the next two throws.

 One point is awarded for each pin that is knocked down.

-If a player fails to knock down all ten pins after their second attempt, this is known as an open frame.
+If a player fails to knock down all ten pins after their second attempt, this is called an open frame.

-A perfect game is when a bowler scores 12 strikes and accumulates a total of 300 points.
+A perfect game is when a bowler scores 12 strikes in a row and accumulates a total of 300 points.